@ Dr Sarah J. Buckley 2020 www.sarahbuckley.com

 CA levels drop quickly after the birth, which can make a mother may feel cold or shaky.
 At this stage a very warm atmosphere is essential, according to Michel Odent, to keep CA levels low and to allow oxytocin to work effectively to prevent bleeding.

-The other major birthing hormone, prolactin is most noteworthy for its effects after the birth.
+Prolactin, another childbearing hormone, is most noteworthy for its effects after the birth.
 Prolactin is the major hormone of breast milk synthesis.
 Suckling by the newborn baby increases prolactin levels; early and frequent suckling from the first days makes the breast more responsive to prolactin, which in turn helps to ensure a good long-term supply of milk.

 Like the other hormones, prolactin has effects on emotion and behaviour.
 Prolactin helps us to put our babies needs first in all situations by increasing submissiveness, anxiety and vigilance.